 Just after I completed last year’s list a couple of people mentioned a 1960s classic, the Massimo Vignelli-designed Stendig Calendar.

-It’s still a great suggestion as we enter into 2021 and hopefully, it will of far more use next year It’s a great thing, the modernist’s choice (and often the architect’s choice too) so worth checking out.
+It’s still a great suggestion as we enter into 2022 and hopefully, it will of far more than the last couple of years.
+It’s a great thing, the modernist’s choice (and often the architect’s choice too) so worth checking out.
+In terms of recycling, past months also work as great wrapping paper options too.
 You can buy them here.